 5) When Yul Brynner was told he would be playing Pharaoh Rameses II opposite of Charlton Heston’s Moses and that he would be shirtless for a majority of the film, he began a rigorous weightlifting program because he did not want to be physically overshadowed by Heston.

-6) The hailstones that fell onto the pavilion of Rameses’ palace were actually pieces of popcorn that had been spray-painted white; their advantage was that they were light, wouldn’t hurt actors they were hit by them, and could be swept up and used again if needed in other scenes.
+6) The hailstones that fell onto the pavilion of Rameses’ palace were actually pieces of popcorn that had been spray-painted white; their advantage was that they were light, wouldn’t hurt actors when they were hit by them, and could be swept up and used again if needed in other scenes.

-7) Charlton Heston who starred in the biblical movie, The Ten Commandments as Moses in 1956 also played as Judah Ben-Hur in the movie Ben-Hur where he won an Oscar for Best Actor.
+7) Charlton Heston who starred in the biblical movie, The Ten Commandments as Moses in 1956 also played Judah Ben-Hur in the movie Ben-Hur where he won an Oscar for Best Actor.

 8) The voice of God during the creation of the 10 commandments at Mt.
 Sinai was a combination of Charlton Heston and director Cecil B. DeMille’s voices.